Skip to content

 On March 16, we announced Microsoft 365 Copilot — your copilot for work.
 Copilot combines the power of large language models (LLMs) with your data in the Microsoft Graph and Microsoft 365 apps — your calendar, emails, chats, documents, meetings, and more — to turn your words into the most powerful productivity tool on the planet.

-Copilot is a pioneer in conversational UX, a new frontier of user interface design as paradigm changing as the first touchscreen devices.
+Copilot is a pioneer in conversational UX, a new frontier of user interface design as paradigm-changing as the first touchscreen devices.
 We believe it has the potential to transform how people interact with and use technology, making things easier and opening new possibilities.
 Its power, however, must be framed by simple, powerful UX that’s rooted in ethical considerations.
 With Copilot, we rethought everything from visual identity to interaction design as we aimed to create a truly valuable user experience.

 A stylized digital setup featuring a tablet and a smartphone both displaying a screen with the title "Copilot" and various colorful icons.
 The background includes a soft, abstract design with bright colors and blurred shapes, creating a modern and futuristic ambiance.